ch570512/Qlockwork/Readme.txt

 #define SHOW_MODE_SUNRISE_SUNSET    Show sunrise and sunset times.
 #define SHOW_MODE_TEST              Show tests.

-#define APIKEY                      Your OpenWeather API key.
+#define WEATHER                     Enable MeteoWeather usage to display weather information from the internet.
+#define LATITUDE                    Your location latitude for MeteoWeather API.
+#define LONGITUDE                   Your location longitude for MeteoWeather API.
-#define LOCATION                    Your location for OpenWeather.
+#define TIMZONE                     Your location timezone for MeteoWeather API.

 #define TIMEZONE_*                  The time zone in which the clock is located.
 Important for the UTC offset and the
                                     summer/winter time change.